Cutbert1/Eco-Shop/README.md

 Renders a new window for Terms, Privacy, FQA, Returns, Our Blog.

 ![footer-links](/static/images/readme_images/features_images/footer-links.jpg)

+## Future Improvements
+* Add a loading overlay with a  spinner at the centre of the screen indicating payment is being processed.
+* Add wish list container for registered users
+* Add points and rewards for registered, frequent customers
+* Add products review comment section
 ## E-commerce business model.
 ### Business model B2C(Business-to-Consumer)
 The business model chosen for this project is B2C.
 Before choosing this business model 3 key questions were answered.